Soumyabrata2003/TripCraft/README.md

 conda activate
 ```

-2. Download the [database](https://drive.google.com/file/d/1a5dmmYhIhXHqFtd9jLZUyo7BS7FFVyRh/view?usp=sharing) and unzip it to the `TripCraft` directory (i.e., `your/path/to/TripCraft`).
+2. Download the database folder and unzip it to the `TripCraft` directory (i.e., `your/path/to/TripCraft`).

 ## 🚀 Running
 TripCraft offers experimentation in two settings: w/o parameter information and with parameter information mode.
 Change the run.sh file accordingly for both the settings.